looma/loomaai/README.md

 #### 5. Run Containers

+### IMPORTANT: Run the looma-II docker-compose first
+* So that the shared network loomanet is created

 This will run a docker-compose to set up Streamlit and Qdrant.
 Streamlit is a web interface for testing Looma AI features.
 Qdrant is a vector database for storing and querying embeddings.

 ```bash